runtimeverification/erc20-semantics/erc20.md

 The `<supply/>` cell holds the total token supply.

-For the semantics of ERC20, we assume the configuration is already initialized and the caller is known.
+For the reminder of the semantics, we assume the configuration is already correctly initialized (i.e., all the account ids are distinct, the balances are non-negative, and the total supply is the sum of all the balances) and the caller is known.
-In our simple programming language on top of ERC20 and in our tests we define macros that can be used to initialize the configuration.
+In our simple programming language that we define on top of the ERC20 semantics we define macros that can be used to initialize the configuration.

 ### Semantics